graysky2/kodi-standalone-service/README.md

 # kodi-standalone-service
-Systemd service units to run [Kodi](https://kodi.tv/) in standalone mode without the need for a DE.
+Run [Kodi](https://kodi.tv/) as an unprivileged user in standalone mode without the need for a full Desktop Environment.
 X11, Wayland, and GBM are supported.

 Which one to choose?